mroth/scalafmt-native/README.md

 ](https://hub.docker.com/r/mrothy/scalafmt-native)

-Statically-linked GraalVM "native image" binaries of [`scalafmt`] packaged for Docker.
+Statically-linked GraalVM "native image" binaries of [`scalafmt`] packaged for Linux, macOS, and Docker.
 These are totally self-contained, start instantly, and do not require the JVM to run.

 Full size is about 32MB uncompressed.

 [`scalafmt`]: https://scalameta.org/scalafmt/

+### macOS and Linux

+Download the latest version from the [releases page](https://github.com/mroth/scalafmt-native/releases/latest).

-### Usage
+### Docker
 Sample usage running on a local `src` directory:

     docker pull mrothy/scalafmt-native